 Grievant is an employee of the West Virginia Military Authority.
 West Virginia Military Authority employees are "exempt from both the classified services category and the classified exempt services category as set forth in section four, article six, chapter twenty-nine of this code."
 W. VA.
 CODE §15-1J-5(a)(1).
-"Employee positions are contingent on the receipt of the necessary federal and/or state funds" so employees are "deemed an at-will employee who may be discharged or released from his or her respective position without cause or reason."
-W. VA.
-CODE §15-1J-5(a)(2) and (3).
-"Due to the at-will employment relationship with the authority, its employees may not avail themselves of the state grievance procedure as set forth in article six-a, chapter twenty-nine of this code..."
+"Due to the at-will employment relationship with the authority, its employees may not avail themselves of the state grievance procedure as set forth in article six-a, chapter twenty- nine of this code1..."
 W. VA.
 CODE §15-1J-4(d)(10).